samirsahoo007/system-design-primer/README.md

   This section is focused on some of the core factors that are central to almost all large web
   applications: services, redundancy, partitions, and handling failure.

+Example: Image Hosting Application
+For big sites that host and deliver lots of images, there are challenges in building an architecture that is cost-effective, highly available, and has low latency (fast retrieval).

+# Introduction to architecting systems for scale.
+April 4, 2011.
+Filed under infrastructurearchitecture
+Few computer science or software development programs attempt to teach the building blocks of scalable systems.
+Instead, system architecture is usually picked up on the job by working through the pain of a growing product or by working with engineers who have already learned through that suffering process.
+In this post I&#39;ll attempt to document some of the scalability architecture lessons I&#39;ve learned while working on systems at Yahoo! and Digg.
+I&#39;ve attempted to maintain a color convention for diagrams:
+ green is an external request from an external client (an HTTP request from a browser, etc),  blue is your code running in some container (a Django app running on mod_wsgi, a Python script listening to RabbitMQ, etc), and
+ red is a piece of infrastructure (MySQL, Redis, RabbitMQ,

 ## System design interview questions with solutions

 > Common system design interview questions with sample discussions, code, and diagrams.